uibk-dps-teaching/ps_cpp_2020/assignment1/README.md

 Creates a new commit containing *all* changes.
 In contrast to Git, there is no staging area.

-A commit is comprised of a unique identifier, the identifier of the previous commit, a timestamp, a message, and the recorded changes.
+A commit is comprised of a unique identifier, the identifier of the parent commit(s), a timestamp, a message, and the recorded changes.
 The message is provided to the `commit` sub-command as additional argument.

-As unique identifier use a counter (starting from 0) and prefix the value with `r` (for revision).
+Use a counter (starting from 0) prefixed with `r` (for revision) as unique identifier.

 ```
 $ lit commit 'Add coin operated self-destruct feature'